How to Install Bash on Windows 10

 - Uninstall an Application Package: sudo apt-get remove packagename (Replace “packagename” with the package’s name.)

-- Search for Available Packages: sudo apt-cache search word (Replace “word” with a word you want
+- Search for Available Packages: sudo apt-cache search word (Replace “word” with a word you want to search package names and descriptions for.)

 - Download and Install the Latest Versions of Your Installed Packages: sudo apt-get upgrade